oxford-arc/benchmarks/README.md

 # Benchmarks

 The following benchmarks should be used to provide performance data for tender responses.
-Where appropriate we have provided instructions for building and running the benchmark and the results obtained on ARC compute equipment.
+Where appropriate we have provided instructions for building and running the benchmark and the results obtained on current ARC HPC clusters.
 Some tests will be used for acceptance testing only - these being the synthetic tests IOR and mdtest.

 ## Synthetic Benchmarks